 Should you give birth prematurely or experience a stillbirth after the 24th week of pregnancy but before your maternity leave starts, you will still be entitled to paid maternity leave for 16 weeks.

-If you have experience a stillbirth but are still pregnant because you are having a multiple pregnancy, you will continue to be entitled to paid maternity leave for 8 to 10 weeks before your due date.
+If you have experienced a stillbirth but are still pregnant because you are having a multiple pregnancy, you will continue to be entitled to paid maternity leave for 8 to 10 weeks before your due date.
+Until your paid maternity leave is due to start, you will be entitled to a sickness benefit.

-• You must inform us of a change in your circumstances within 1 week of that change occurring (for example, if your contact details change, your living situation changes or you move abroad).
+- You must inform us of a change in your circumstances as soon as possible (for example, if your contact details change, your living situation changes or you move abroad).

 If your contract ends while you are on maternity leave, you will continue to receive maternity pay for the duration of your leave.
-We will transfer the benefit payments directly to you instead of to your employer.
+After your maternity leave ends, you can apply for an unemployment benefit.

 You will receive a decision about whether you qualify for maternity pay within the first 4 weeks of your maternity leave.
 Your employer will also receive a copy of this decision.